 Ones need to have a work environment that feels fair and where communication is straightforward.
 They like to know what’s expected of them, so they can not only meet expectations––but exceed them.
 They care about the nitty-gritty details, and will make decisions based on whether it feels like the right thing to do.
 The best career choices for them are the ones where they can correct errors, and where the small details are important.

 Type 2 – The Helper

-Working for non-profit that they deeply believe in might be the most fulfilling to twos.
-They love to feel like their work is contributing, but often can find themselves giving too much –– and have to find the balance.
-They have a gift of bringing everyone together, and care deeply about building relationships with their coworkers and bosses.
+Working for a non-profit that they deeply believe in might be the most fulfilling for twos.
+They love to feel like their work is contributing, but often can find themselves giving too much – and have to find the balance.
+They have a gift of bringing everyone together and care deeply about building relationships with their coworkers and bosses.
 They are more likely to work for someone else.
 But if they do work for themselves, they will likely do so in environments where their role brings lots of joy to others.